 Devcontainer Configuration Standards

-- Lock base images to SHA256 digests or explicit minor tags.
+- Lock base images to a SHA256 digest or explicit minor tag.
 Avoid floating tags like

 latestormain.
-Usemcr.microsoft.com/devcontainers/base:1-bullseyeor a digest-pinned equivalent. - Declare VS Code extensions with exact version constraints.
-Pin extensions in
+Prefermcr.microsoft.com/devcontainers/base:1-bullseyeor a digest-pinned equivalent. - Declare VS Code extensions with exact version constraints in

 {